syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChip with Command](images/customization_images/chip_command_image.png)

-N> Default value of Command is [`null`].
+N> The default value of Command is [`null`].

-## Customization for SfChipGroup
+## Customization of SfChipGroup

-The chip group supports to customize the chip background color, chip border color, chip text color and more.
+The chip group supports to customize the chip's background color, border color, text color, and more.
 The chip group can be customized using the following properties:

 ## InputView

-The `InputView` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~InputView.html) property allows providing the view to the input chip.
-In this example, the Input chip is used to add an employee at run time.
+The [`InputView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~InputView.html) property allows to provide a view to the input chip.
+In this example, the input chip is used to add an employee at run time.
 To get the employee name as input, an entry is added as InputView.

 {% tabs %}